-- 5.3.2 Any part of an external wall enclosing a firecell and not permitted to be an unprotected area shall have an FRR in accordance with Paragraph 2.3. - 5.3.3 When the unprotected area of an external wall is permitted to be 100%, but the primary elements in the line of that wall are required to be fire rated, the rating of those primary elements shall be no less than the life rating in accordance with Paragraph 2.3.
+5.3.2 Any part of an external wall enclosing a firecell and not permitted to be an unprotected area shall have an FRR based on the property rating in accordance with Paragraph 2.3.

+5.3.3 When the unprotected area of an external wall is permitted to be 100%, but the primary elements in the line of that wall are required to be fire rated, the rating of those primary elements shall be no less than the life rating in accordance with Paragraph 2.3.